-These cute backyard houses are entirely 3D-printed
+These cute backyard houses can be entirely 3D-printed

 Building this way also has environmental advantages.
 A typical wall might use a dozen materials; Mighty Buildings uses a single material, preventing waste (Channels to install plumbing and electrical are printed as part of the process).
 The form of the house also makes it more energy-efficient.
 “From a sustainability standpoint, by being able to print the roof and the floors as well as the walls, it allows us to create monolithic shells that increase the airtightness, reduce the thermal leakage, and increase the overall energy efficiency of the structure, making it really easy to meet California zero net energy standards,” Ruben says.
 “We can even go past that into Passive House and other standards that are on the cutting edge of what energy efficiency can do.”

 The company is making homes in a variety of sizes, ranging from a 350-square-foot studio (starting at $115,000, with permitting fees, foundation work, delivery, and other steps bringing the total as high as $223,000) to a three-bedroom, two-bathroom house.
 It’s focused at first on the market for accessory dwelling units in California backyards, where it’s quicker to get permits and begin construction than on empty lots.
+The first homes they’re selling aren’t fully 3D printed—they have a traditional roof—but by next year the company plans to shift to fully 3-D printing each unit.

 But the process can also be used in larger single-family homes, and the company is now working on a material that could also be used in apartment buildings.
 “We’re actively developing a fiber-reinforced version of our material that already is showing preliminary structural properties similar to steel,” says Ruben.
 “We’re really excited for that to unlock the ability to move into multistory and multifamily, because we recognize to really address the housing affordability crisis in urban areas, it’s going to require density and that ability to get vertical.”

-Note: Correction: We’ve updated this article to clarify that the units currently under construction by Mighty Buildings are not entirely 3D-printed, but the next iteration will be.